-This report card provides a visual snapshot of the condition of waterways in and around the shire for 2018/19.
+This report card provides a visual snapshot of the condition of waterways in and around the shire for 2019/20.

 The grades are calculated from council's Strategic Water Monitoring Program (SWaMP).
-The alphabetical grades represent the 2018/19 result for that particular waterway.
+The alphabetical grades represent the 2019/20 result for that particular waterway.

 WATER QUALITY GRADES

-A+ to A Excellent
+Excellent

-A- to B Good
+Good

-B- to D+ Fair
+Fair

-D to F- Poor
+Poor

-Fail ⊠ Degraded
+Degraded

 Not sampled